dariobotas/protractor-qa-challenge/README.md

 ## Pre-requisites and installation
 ### Pre-requisites
 In order to run the automation test we need to:
+- Install Google Chrome
-- Install Node.js;
+- Install Node.js
-- Install Protractor;
+- Install Protractor
-- Install Cucumber;
+- Install Cucumber

 ## Installation
 #### protractor-cucumber-application